 - involuntary retching

-Blood in the vomit will be dark and clotted, and will have the appearance of coffee grounds.
-Blood that appears in the stool will be dark and will have the appearance of tar.
-If you experience these symptoms, seek immediate emergency care.
-In some cases, blood loss from MWS is substantial, and can be life threatening.
+Blood in the vomit will usually be dark and clotted and may look like coffee grounds.
+Occasionally it can be red, which indicates it’s fresh.
+Blood that appears in the stool will be dark and look like tar, unless you have a large bleed, in which case it will be red.
+If you have these symptoms, seek immediate emergency care.
+In some cases, blood loss from MWS can be substantial and life-threatening.

-- Zollinger-Ellison syndrome (a rare disorder in which small tumors create excess stomach acids, which in turn cause chronic ulcers)
+- Zollinger-Ellison syndrome, which is a rare disorder in which small tumors create excess stomach acids that lead to chronic ulcers

-- chronic erosive gastritis (inflammation of the stomach lining that causes ulcer-like lesions)
+- chronic erosive gastritis, which is inflammation of the stomach lining that causes ulcer-like lesions

 - perforation of the esophagus

 - Boerhaave’s syndrome, which is a rupture of the esophagus due to vomiting

 Only your doctor can determine if you have MWS.

 Your doctor will ask you about any medical issues, including daily alcohol intake and recent illnesses, to identify the underlying cause of your symptoms.